Independence Day (franchise): Independence Day (ID4: The Game) (1997)

 Independence Day is a combat flight simulator video game based on the 1996 film of the same name.
 The game was developed by Radical Entertainment and published by Fox Interactive for Microsoft Windows, PlayStation, Sega Saturn, and mobile.
 Originally meant to release in 1996 but was delayed until 1997.
-Involved arcade like controls, fighting under a City Destroyer at various besieged cities around the globe, bonus levels at remote locations & the final mission inside the Mothership.
-Many military jets were unlockable with the final mission allowing the player fly the captured Alien Attacker from Area 51 & using it to fire a nuke at the Alien primary power source.
+Involved arcade like controls, fighting under a City Destroyer at various besieged cities around the globe, bonus levels at remote locations and the final mission inside the Mothership.
+Many military jets were unlockable with the final mission allowing the player fly the captured Alien Attacker from Area 51 and using it to fire a nuke at the Alien primary power source.

 Independence Day Online (ID4 Online) (2000)

 ID4 Online (2000), known more formally as Independence Day Online, was an arena-based action game developed by Mythic Entertainment, and published by Centropolis Entertainment.
 The game was billed as a direct sequel based on the movie Independence Day.
 This game was no longer available on early 2006, along with all other games offered on the Mythic-Realms gaming center excluding Dragon's Gate.
 On June 20, 2006, Mythic Entertainment was purchased by Electronic Arts.
 The game was space based first person shooter using human alien hybrid technologies fighting above various planets in the solar system.
 The player could fight as either humans or Aliens.